yashitanamdeo/class12_study_materials/README.md

 ﻿# Class 12 study materials
-The readme is to be updated
+The readme is to be updated. soon